Steamopollys/Steamodded/README.md

 All the previous depencies are automaticaly downloaded during the injection.

-- [pyinstaller](https://pyinstaller.org/en/stable/) - Used to compile the injector
+- [Nuitka](https://pypi.org/project/Nuitka/) - Used to compile the injector

 ## Contributing
 This project is open for contribution.
-Please, feel free to open a merge requeste to do so.
+Please, feel free to open a merge request to do so.

 Instruction to compile the injector are provided into is dedicated directory.